Your spouse’s mother’s college roommate’s second cousin’s husband.

 Context is the set of circumstances surrounding the story or information which gives it meaning to a particular person or group.

-A great example is newspaper article headlines: they are often sensationalized to attract attention, yet most of the time has a distinctly different tone or meaning than the articles themselves.
+A great example is newspaper article headlines: they are often sensationalized to attract attention, yet most of the time have a distinctly different tone or meaning than the articles themselves.

 Here’s a perfect example that occurred during the NFL playoffs:

 Headline: “Falcons Vs. Giants: Justin Tuck Calls Atlanta Linemen ‘Dirtbags”

 We know they have that quote-unquote reputation,” Tuck said.
 “But in a way it kind of is exciting.
 Most people, you would call them dirtbags.
 But it is what it is.
 We got to make sure we do our job and if we are doing our job well, then they will be upset and they will be trying to do things to get us off our game and we got to take that as a compliment.
 But in the same sense, you got to protect yourself and hopefully, the referees have 20-20 vision this week.

 At no time did the quoted player, Justin Tuck, call the Atlanta Falcons “dirtbags”.

 His actual message was that the players had a reputation and that most people would call them dirtbags based on that reputation.

 The headline purposefully takes a portion of his quote out of context, which grabbed the readers’ attention but completely misguided them into thinking the article was about a war of words.

 Because the context can be the difference between relevance to you and total rubbish and because the writers of most of these “informative” pieces don’t take you as an individual into consideration, you really need to learn to think for yourself instead of following this stuff blindly.